SaulTejedaM/OrganizApp/README.md

 ## 📄 About

 <p align='justify'>
 This web application provides a project management web site for organizing and tracking projects.
 With an intuitive user interface, this site offers task management, team collaboration, and progress tracking features.
-In addition, Organizapp also integrates DHX Gantt, a powerful tool for generating dynamic, interactive Gantt charts that allow users to visualize project timelines and dependencies.
+In addition, Organizapp also integrates <a href='https://dhtmlx.com/docs/products/dhtmlxGantt/'>DHX Gantt</a>, a powerful tool for generating dynamic, interactive Gantt charts that allow users to visualize project timelines and dependencies.
 </p>